 “It’ll just be running the same as it does for the pros, but we are working on modifications to make it more relevant to age group use down the line.
 We don’t want to cause a whole lot of chaos in those big 3,000 athlete fields.
 So at that point it’ll likely be a drafting tool for the competitive age groupers, and more of a live tracker / crashed athlete detector / post race data file gatherer for the rest.
 The lights might only come on for the competitive ones, no matter who they are following, but the whole field would get the other benefits.”

-The second half of that snippet about is basically alluding to ways to make the device more palatable for bigger race organizers, from a cost justification standpoint.
+The second half of that snippet above is basically alluding to ways to make the device more palatable for bigger race organizers, from a cost justification standpoint.
 Obviously, Race Ranger is a service that race directors pay for, and in turn, those costs are baked into the overall cost/expense of an event.
 No different than numerous other race expenses.

 There’s been some discussion that ‘regular’ athletes don’t want to subsidize the cost of the system for drafting.
 And while I understand that, I’d argue regular athletes already do that today.
 After all, they pay for the cost of race officials/motos/timing systems/etc… All of which are there to prevent cheating.
 In 2025, a timing system is hardly just a finish line and chip.
 It’s numerous timing mats spread throughout the course, sometimes for race tracking purposes, but frankly, often to catch people trying to cut the course.